 - A material imbalance refers to a situation where the material count for each player equals the same amount of total points, but the type of material is different.
 For example, three minor pieces (totaling nine points) is the same total value as the queen (also worth nine points), however the type of material (three minors vs a queen) is obviously completely different, and should be used differently.

-To move a piece in between an attacking piece and the piece that is attacked.
-For example, if a bishop checks the king, the check could be blocked by interposing a knight.
+- To move a piece between an attacking piece and a piece that is attacked.

 - A chess tournament that players are only allowed to compete in if they have been invited to play.